 - Generate 2,640 pounds or more of recurrent waste.

-- H020 — Solvents recovery
+- H020 (required to report a percentage): Solvents recovery

-- H039 — Other recovery or reclamation for reuse including acid regeneration, organics recovery, etc.
+- H039: Other recovery or reclamation for reuse including acid regeneration, organics recovery, etc.

-- H141 — Stored, bulked, and transferred the waste with no treatment or recovery (H010-H129), fuel blending (H061), or disposal (H131-H135) at that receiving site
+- H141: Stored, bulked, and transferred the waste with no treatment or recovery (H010-H129), fuel blending (H061), or disposal (H131-H135) at that receiving site:

-Do I report recycling credits?
+Do you need to report recycling credits?